firefoxic/conjure/README.md

 - `images` — Optimize SVGs and convert raster images to modern formats (Avif and Webp by default).
 - `icons` — Optimize SVG icon files.
-- `favicons` — Convert the original SVG favicons (expect at least one of `touch.svg`, `32.svg`, and `16.svg`) to optimized vector and all raster favicons, including ICO format and necessary PNG and Webp, and also generate a webmanifest (read [this article about favicons](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs) by Andrey Sitnik).
+- `favicons` — Convert the original SVG favicons (expect at least one of `touch.svg`, `32.svg`, and `16.svg`) to optimized vector and all raster favicons, including ICO format and necessary PNG, and also generate a webmanifest (read [this article about favicons](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs) by Andrey Sitnik).
 - `all` — Run all the above commands.

 	> **Notice**: Individual commands handle the contents of the specified directory.
 But the general `all` command expects the path to the directory containing the `images`, `icons` and `favicons` directories (see [examples](#examples) below).